Muckthebuck/NoiseResolution-HighDimData/README.md

 - `notebook`
  - `ipykernel`

-These packages will be installed automatically by the `setup_environment.sh` script.
 If you need to manually install additional packages, you can do so using:
 ```bash
 pip install <package-name>
 ```